By Dr. Anne Griffiths, Pediatric Pulmonologist

 We know quitting vaping can be hard and sometimes it feels impossible.
 But, don’t be discouraged, many people have successfully quit.

-Children’s and Dr. Anne Griffiths, pediatric pulmonologist and expert on vaping, have tips to help your child quit vaping this new year.
+Children’s Minnesota and Dr. Anne Griffiths, pediatric pulmonologist and expert on vaping, have tips to help your child quit vaping for good.

 Strategies that work

 Put it in writing

 People who want to make a change often are more successful when they put their goal in writing.
 Work with your teen to write down all the reasons why they want to quit vaping, like the money they’ll save or the stamina they’ll gain for playing sports.
 Keep that list where they can see it.
 Add new reasons as they think of them.

 People are more likely to successfully quit when friends and family help.
 If it’s hard to find people who support your child (like if their friends vape and aren’t interested in quitting), encourage your teen to join an online or in-person support group.
 Engaging the support of a doctor or therapist can help teens anticipate times that will be difficult to avoid vaping exposure and plan how to navigate those social situations.

 Set a quit date

 Work with your child to pick a date to stop vaping.
 Put it on the calendar and encourage them to tell friends and family (if they know) that they’ll quit on that day.
 They can think of this day as a dividing line between the person who once vaped and the new, improved non-vaper they’ll become.